tomgriffiths-net/php-cli/README.md

 # Program Docs

-- **mklog(string $type, string $message, bool $verbose=true)**: The function mklog creates a log with a specific type and message.
-The common types are: general, warning, error.
+- **mklog(int $type, string $message)**: Creates a log with a specific type and message.
+There are 4 types availabe, 0.Verbose, 1.General, 2.Warning, and 3.Error.
 The error type exits the program.
 Logs are found in the logs folder seperated by month.
-The verbose option is a boolean and if set to true then it will only make the log if verbose logging is enabled.
+The verbose logs will only show when something has enabled verbose-logging.

-- **verboseLogging()**: The function verboseLogging returns the value of the verbose-logging argument.
+- **verboseLogging()**: Returns the value of the verbose-logging argument.

-- **cli_run(string $line)**: The function cli_run is the function called when a command is entered into the cli, any string put into $line will be run as if it were a command.
+- **cli_run(string $line):bool**: Runs a command as if it were typed into the cli, returns true on success or false on failure.

 Note: Most cool stuff is only available in packages that will need to be downloaded using the pkgmgr command.